dmaxlow/urbanag/README.md

 #Data and figures in these files are presented in the following article:
 #Lowenstein, D.M. & Minor, E.S.
 Urban Ecosyst (2018) 21: 519. https://doi.org/10.1007/s11252-018-0738-x

+# All code analyzed in R Development Core 3.3.1